aneta-strzyzewska/GoMail/README.md

 ### GoMail

-A simple mail service created for a code challenge.
+A simple mail service created for a Go code challenge.
 Designed to send e-mails using a primary service, with a secondary service as a fallback.

 #### Components

-The service consists of three components:
+The service consists of two components:
-- a simple frontend, built using Go templating
+- a simple form page handling input and providing feedback
-- a backend handling most of the logic
+- a backend handling the underlying logic

-Currently, the service uses SendGrid as the primary mailing provider and Mailgun as a fallback option.
+Currently, the service uses [SendGrid](https://docs.sendgrid.com/v2-api) as the primary mailing provider and [Mailgun](https://documentation.mailgun.com/en/latest/index.html) as a fallback option.

 ### Running in Docker

 In the `./src/gomail.env` file, configure the API keys and sender addresses for SendGrid and Mailgun, and the port the application is to be run on.

-Technically, only the SendGrid config is required, but the fallback will not work without also configuring Mailgun.
+Technically, only the SendGrid configuration is required, but the fallback will not work without also configuring Mailgun.

 To start the application, run the following commands in the terminal: